isabelpostmes/CBL-ML/README.md

 In this notebook consists of the neural network programming, trains on the data and gives output.

 ### history.csv
-Output values (loss, accuracy, ...) from the NN, training over epochs.
+Output values (loss, chi square, accuracy, ...) from the NN, training over epochs.